First Netflix trailer shines with a significantly different style · KINO.de

 With “Bright: Samurai Soul”, the action film “Bright” with Will Smith is getting a spin-off.
 However, not only was a new story chosen for this, but also a new style.

-In 2017, the action film “Bright” by director David Ayer was released on Netflix, in which the policeman Darryl Ward (Will Smith) had to ensure peace and quiet at the side of the orc Nick (Joel Edgerton).
+In 2017 the action film “Bright” by director David Ayer was released on Netflix, in which the police officer Darryl Ward (Will Smith) had to ensure peace and quiet at the side of the orc Nick (Joel Edgerton).
 Now Netflix is giving the fantasy spectacle a spin-off in the form of an anime film.
 A first trailer reveals the style and reveals which actors lend the characters their voices.
 Including a current star from the Marvel Cinematic Universe (MCU).

 All films and series from Netflix and Sky can be found in the Sky Q offer: Here you can secure your subscription